 First up on my list is the Rustic Sheet Set from Stone & Beam, and I picked it for sleepers looking for that classic plaid flannel style.

-Made from 100% cotton and napped on both sides, these flannel sheets are velvety-soft to the touch.
+Made from 100 percent cotton and napped on both sides, these flannel sheets are velvety-soft to the touch.
 Remember — the napping process gives flannel fabric a super warm and cozy feel that makes it the perfect cuddling companion on cold nights.
 So if you’re looking for flannel bedding that offers a classically soft and fuzzy texture, this is a great pick.